 Summary data and other resources

-On this page you can access GWAS (Genome-Wide Association Study) and EWAS (Epigenome-Wide Association Study) summary data from our published research, find code for modelling LBC1936 longitudinal cognitive ability data and other resources.
+On this page you can access GWAS (Genome-Wide Association Study) and EWAS (Epigenome-Wide Association Study) summary data from our published research, find code for modelling LBC1936 longitudinal cognitive ability data and other resources (a link to a guide for systematic reviews for studies in older people).

 GWAS and EWAS datasets (in alphabetical order, by first author)